Submissions are closed for the 2021 Athena Film Festival.

 Now in its 11th year, the festival is a project of the Athena Center for Leadership at Barnard College and Women and Hollywood.
 This year, we’re expanding our short film programming to include programs such as STEM shorts, First Time Filmmakers, Quarantine Shorts, etc.

 The Artemis Rising Foundation and its CEO Regina K. Scully is the festival’s founding sponsor.
-We hope that we will be able to be together in person for the The 11th Annual Festival from February 18 – February 21, 2021 at Barnard College in New York City.
+We hope that we will be able to be together in person for the The 11th Annual Festival will take place March 2021.
 We are monitoring the situation and will make adjustments in line with public health recommendations.

 Submissions are open June 15, 2020 to August 31, 2020.